jjnastya/Webscrapping_project/README.md

 Another important takeaway was the fact that it allowed me to practice and learn something new about web scraping with Python.

-For those who want to interact with the dashboard, you can check out the [**Tableau Public link**](https://public.tableau.com/app/profile/anastasiia.mozharova/viz/visuals_17379860886380/NickCaveTheBadSeedsSentimentAnalysis?publish=yes).
+For those who want to interact with the dashboard, you can check it out on [**Tableau Public**](https://public.tableau.com/app/profile/anastasiia.mozharova/viz/visuals_17379860886380/NickCaveTheBadSeedsSentimentAnalysis?publish=yes).